t-edson/PicPas/README.md

 end.
 ```

-There is not yet support for the Baseline, the Enhanced Mid-range, or the PIC18 High-preformance families of PIC.
+There is not yet support for Enhanced Mid-range, or the PIC18 High-preformance families of PIC.

 ## IDE